apple-fritter/.conkyrc/README.md

 ## Provided .conkyrc file
+This particular conky configuration file is from my daily use machine.
+It contains all the pertinent information most users will find to suit their needs.

 The file is set to update information every 1 second.
 Users can modify this interval by changing the value in the "update_interval" section.
 A shorter interval may increase system resource usage, while a longer interval may not display real-time information.